 NOTE: If you disable the general communication channel, you may miss out on special host-run roleplaying events.

 There are also seperate communicators that you can buy called Metafrequency Transmitters.
 These are useful for talking to a small group of people.
-You can TUNE META TO <number from 1.0 to 500.0>.
+Each transmitter can tune to up to 20 frequencies with the USE command.
+These frequencies range from 1.0 to 500.0.
 So for example, you could tune your communicator to the frequency 45.21 and then tell all your friends to tune to that channel too, and you can then all chat together without having to have everyone hear.
 However, there's always the chance, though small, that someone else can be on your frequency.
-You can transmit by typing USE META WITH [message].

 Sometimes you want to laugh or cry.
 We have you covered.
 The following emotes are covered as a single message: laughs, giggles, chortles, snickers, cries, sobs, mumbles, coughs, snorts, groans, yawn, sigh, chuckel, cackle, laugh, begawk, moan, whisper, and sing.